 - whether each service delivers to their zip code

-- whether they would like to heat up meals or receive portioned ingredients
+- if they would like to reheat meals or receive portioned ingredients

 - whether children or older adults are in the household

-- whether anyone needs gluten-free or plant-based options
+- if anyone needs gluten-free or plant-based options

 - whether the service accommodates people with allergies

-- whether the options will provide enough variety
+- if the options will provide enough variety

 - the nutritional and caloric contents of the meals